Postgraduate Certificate in Teaching English to Speakers of Other Languages

 Postgraduate certificates and diplomas require a relevant bachelor's degree.
 If you gained your qualifications overseas, these will need to be assessed to ensure they are of an equivalent standard.
 You are also required to meet UC’s English language requirements.

-PGCertTESOL candidates require a bachelor's degree or must satisfy the Dean of relevant post-secondary study and work experience.
+PGCertTESOL candidates require a bachelor's degree or must satisfy the Dean of Education and Health Sciences of relevant post-secondary study and work experience.
 For full entry requirements see the Regulations for the Postgraduate Certificate in Teaching English to Speakers of Other Languages or use the admission requirements checker.

 Qualification structure and duration